 The story concerns Denny, an aspiring racecar driver.
 He meets and marries Eve, a bubbly, happy young woman.
-Together they have a daughter, Zoey.
+Together they have a daughter, Zoë.
 Things go well for the family for about six years before Eve unexpectedly dies from cancer.
-Denny is then forced to battle Eve's parents for custody of Zoey, all while trying to balance his burgeoning career and several unexpected legal troubles.
+Denny is then forced to battle Eve's parents for custody of Zoë, all while trying to balance his burgeoning career and several unexpected legal troubles.

 It remained a bestseller on The New York Times for three years straight.
 Stein has written two other versions of the book: a YA adaption for elementary/middle school students, and a picture book for young children.

 A film adaption was released on August 9, 2019, starring Kevin Costner as the voice of Enzo.

 This book provides examples of: